Current Price: $24.99

 Corydoras type fishes come from 9 distinct lineages.
 For the most part, the species in the Brochis, Aspidoras, and Scleromystax lineages have already been assigned to distinct genera.
 The remaining lineages are also likely to be split into their own genera once taxonomists get around to reviewing the groupings.
 Corydoras World has CW123 listed under Lineage 9 on the Lineage Chart, but under Lineage 5 on the species description, so I'm not sure which Lineage is correct for this fish.

-Almost all Corydoras are perfect citizens in a peaceful community aquarium.
+Most Corydoras are perfect citizens in a peaceful community aquarium.
 There are hundreds of species with a wide range of colors, patterns, and fin shapes.
 Affectionately referred to as Corys, these small catfish are always entertaining as they clown around together searching for food.
-They are usually non-aggressive, relying on their heavy body armor to protect them.
+Most are 100% non-aggressive, relying on their heavy body armor to protect them.
 Corys live by the phrase "make love, not war," spawning in large communal aggregations without combat or displays of dominance.
-Because of their peaceful nature, there is usually never any worry about stress due to bullying or hierarchy disputes.
+Because of their peaceful nature, there is never any worry about stress due to bullying or hierarchy disputes.

 Something interesting about these catfish is how they supplement their oxygen intake by breathing atmospheric air.
 They do this by darting up to the surface, taking a gulp of air, and darting back down to the substrate.
 This is perfectly normal behavior which adds to the charm of their clownish behavior.